Characterization of Melissococcus plutonius strains in Michigan honey bees

 Education/outreach description:

-By providing veterinarians with the tools to diagnose EFB, we will provide a significant resource to beekeepers in need of treatment for their colonies.
+By providing veterinarians and beekeepers with the tools to diagnose EFB, we will provide a significant resource to beekeepers in need of treatment for their colonies.
 This disease causes a huge economic burden to beekeepers which is felt by every grower that depends on them for pollination services.

 Project Outcomes